 As the job profile is closely related to the finance and construction field, candidates from the engineering or architecture discipline will have an added advantage.

-One can take up a diploma, graduate or a postgraduate programme in quantity surveying to become a professional.
-Candidates should possess a degree in engineering, architecture or planning from a recognized institute or university to pursue this course.
+To become a professional, one can take up a diploma, graduate, or postgraduate program in quantity surveying.
+Candidates should possess a degree in engineering, architecture, or planning from a recognized institute or university to pursue this course.

-The majority of the candidates come from the Civil Engineering background.
-Candidates from the non-engineering background can also take up the course with two years of work experience in a construction firm.
+The majority of the candidates come from a Civil Engineering background.
+Candidates from a non-engineering background can also take up the course with two years of work experience in a construction firm.

-Kindly check here the best and the top Quantity Surveyor Courses and Institutes in India.
+Kindly check India’s best and the top Quantity Surveyor Courses and Institutes.

 Various courses to study quantity surveying available are;

 - The graduate program in construction quantity surveying